richardschoen/howtostuff/installmkdocsibmi.md

     - Home: index.md
     - About: about.md
 ```
-These settings assume you will create a new about.md markdown page in your project directory.
+These settings assume you will plan to create a new about.md markdown page in your project directory.

-## See MKDocs site for more documentation
+## See MKDocs site for more documentation on building your documentation sites with markdown files
 https://www.mkdocs.org